Scan Physical

 Validate Guest Credentials

-DMC will test credentials against a subset of servers.
+Click Next.
+DMC will validate the entered credentials on a subset of your servers.
+Any invalid credentials are flagged.

 Settings